caicloud/cyclone/docs/design.md

 * Workload Containers: Workload containers are functional containers, which do the main work for stages.
 * Sidecar Containers: There are 2 common sidecar containers.
   * Coordinator: Coordinator sidecar is in charge of log collection, artifact collection and notifying resource resolver to handle output resources.
+    Workflow controller regards a stage pod completed when the coordinator sidecar container completed.
   * Resource Resolver: Resource resolver sidecar will handle the output resources after workload containers finished.

 ### Resources